rleung888/self_driving_car_class5/writeup_template.md

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 There are couple issues I have seen
 * The car that is too far away are not detected.
 I tried to decrease y start point, it does not help.
 I probably have to reduce the windows size to get those smaller car.
 However, I did scale down the windows size, it gave more false positive.
 I set the threshold = 0, it helps but give more false position in other place.
+-- Resolved by adding multiple car_find and merge heatmap.

 * I detect the car on the opposite lane.
 Couple people in the forum said it is a good thing.
 It may be useful in some case as long as I can recongize it coming from oppositin direction.
 I can see it helpful when I need the info for passing a single lane and avoid head-to-head collision.